Highlight Your Local Climate Impacts

 Whether it be soaring temperatures, the growing number of wildfires, more frequent, stronger storms, pests affecting agriculture, sea level rise, increased flooding, diminishing snowpack, water scarcity or higher levels of asthma, communities across the world are dealing with the consequences of a warming planet.

-Educating the public and calling attention to local changes make climate change real for local citizens and answers the all-important question: “Why should we care?”
+Educating the public and calling attention to local changes make climate change real for local citizens and answer the all-important question: “Why should we care?”
 We have many resources available to help you highlight local Impacts.

 Resources for local impacts research

-In addition to the other trainings on CCL’s Climate Science Topic Page and wealth of resources in the Local Impacts Resource Directory, check out the following webpages to help you research the impact climate change is having in your area:
+In addition to the other trainings on CCL’s Climate Science Topic Page and the wealth of resources in the Local Impacts Resource Directory, check out the following webpages to help you research the impact climate change is having in your area:

 - U.S. climate impacts by region: 2018 Fourth National Climate Assessment (includes downloadable region-specific reports, figures, and presentations)